Last Updated on May 5, 2021 by Dani

 Who doesn’t like to pull out their suitcase, toss it on the bed at the eleventh hour and fill it up with anything that crosses your mind?

 While that’s the quickest way to pack, it is definitely not the most efficient way.
 You will overpack, and you will 100% forget at least one essential item.
 Instead, get into the habit of packing early, and you’ll be much better prepared for your trip.
 You can make a list of all the outfits you need to pack, toiletries, and other items you need, depending on the nature of your trip.
 Not only will you pack everything you need this way ( tick things off your list to make sure you’ve got everything), but you also won’t return home to a hot mess of a closet or bedroom after your trip.

 Also, pack smartly.
-Smart packing means only packing the clothes and accessories you’ll really need.
+Smart packing means only packing the clothes, accessories, and toiletries like hearing aids that you’ll really need.
 You won’t need your fancy heels on a beach vacation and no more than three dresses for a long weekend getaway.
 Really think through the occasions you’ll be at and match your wardrobe accordingly, and don’t pack any items that catch your eye randomly.

 Weigh Your Luggage A Night Before

 Whether you’re traveling domestically or internationally, weight is one of the most important things to keep in mind.
 The last thing you want to happen is having to toss out some of your belongings out at the airport or pay steep luggage fees because of a slight miscalculation (or simply because you overpacked!).

 Weighing your belongings before you leave for the airport gives you two options: you can take out anything you don’t really need but packed for any “what if” occasions or you can contact your airline add the additional weight / luggage to your ticket.